mxgoai/mxgo-core/docusaurus-site/docs/usage.md

 ## 🔗 Self-Hosting

-If you're self-hosting MXtoAI, replace `mxtoai.com` with your own domain in all the handles above.
+If you're self-hosting MXGo, replace `mxgo.ai` with your own domain in all the handles above.
 For example: `ask@yourdomain.com`, `summarize@yourdomain.com`, etc.

 For detailed self-hosting instructions, see our [Self-Hosting Guide](./self-hosting).